camilochs/pole-lang/README.md

 ## Pole-lang

-A simple programming language for processing text files.
+A simple programming language written in Java for processing text files.
 Pole-lang is an interpreted language that works on bash.

 Example(video):
 *	https://asciinema.org/a/VciwgjOy2eOjmYz6NNIlJmw0i